Thank you for your interest in serving as a Quest Ambassador!

 National Ambassador Executive Board

 The Quest Ambassador program is led by a National Ambassador Executive Board made up of Quest Scholars.
 Quest Scholars who are freshmen, sophomores, or juniors may apply.
 The positions will be appointed by Quest Staff each spring, with the summer serving as a transition period for the previous year’s leaders as well as a planning period for the fall campaign.
-Quest Scholars may apply to be one of the following chairs.

 Meet the 2013-2014 E-Board!